transatron/examples_tronweb/README.md

     - transaction fee paid with instant TRX or USDT payments
     - transaction fee paid with Coupon
     - alternating 'expiration' parameter for sending "Delayed" transactions for bulk processing in future.
+- [sendAndConsolidate.js](./src/sendAndConsolidate.js) - Creating a deposit address and triggering funds movement to pre-defined consolidation or refund address.

 ## Usage
 Before you start, please contact [TransaTronSupport](https://t.me/TransaTronSupport) to obtain API keys.
 Then, copy-and-paste `.env.example` into `.env` and fill in.